Mental Health Association of Maryland

 Kipke

-HB 769 (SB 18) State Board of Social Work Examiners - Conditional License to Practice Social Work - Revisions
+HB 769 (SB 18) State Board of Social Work Examiners - Provisional License to Practice Social Work - Established

 Requires that individuals who have met certain educational requirements be granted a conditional license to practice social work and provides alternate pathways to full licensure.